Skip to content

 There are lots of misconceptions about Fry Screams.
 Infamous ones are:

-- Fry Screams are not done with your voice and thus you can only go full scream or no scream but there is no in between -> false and dead giveaway that the person proclaiming this is not doing fry screams.
-Fry Screams can have varying degrees of voice
+• Fry Screams are not done with your voice and thus you can only go full scream or no scream but there is no in between -> Fry Screams can have varying degrees of voice.
+The voice gives the scream power and pitch (if wanted).

-- Fry Screams are done from vocal fry -> Fry screams can contain vocal fry.
-Some people get great sounding screams from vocal fry by combining it with compression and false fold distortion.
-MOST get stuck at quiet creaky noises.
+• Fry Screams are done from vocal fry -> Fry screams can contain vocal fry in the sense of vocal fold creaking (not the vocal fry register).
+Some people get great sounding screams from vocal fry by combining it with compression and distortion.
+Many get stuck at quiet creaky noises.
 Let me show you a better way

-- Fry Screams are done from head voice / falsetto -> a very distinct type of fry scream.
-Most are done with a heady or chesty mixed voice and starting from falsetto leads most people to an unsatisfying scream (often the creaky vocal fry scream)
+• Fry Screams are done from head voice / falsetto -> a very distinct type of fry scream.
+Most are done with a heady or chesty mixed voice and starting from falsetto leads most people to an unsatisfying scream (often a weak high fry scream)

 How To Use This Guide